51: 11/2004

 It's a scoring system, a ranking of likelihoods to (in this case) buy,

+or visit, or download, or whatever.
 Second, Recency is a customer-based metric, not a product-based

 metric; it describes the behavior of the customer and likelihood to